 This Company Wants to Make Sure You’re Prepared for Any Disaster

 From there, Schauf searched for the most durable and reliable materials and products to fill the bag — which turned out to be extremely difficult.
 “I was disappointed with what was available.
 A lot was poorly executed and low quality,” he says.
-In the survival kit market, there were two extremes: “You may spend $80 to check a box, but deep down know it’s not going to save your life.
+He describes the survival kit market’s two extremes: “You may spend $80 to check a box, but deep down know it’s not going to save your life.
 Or it’s a couple of thousand dollars for military-grade [items], and you don’t know what half of the gear is,” Schauf says.
-He wanted to fill that void and help educate people about what they would really need if a disaster were to strike.
+He made it his goal to fill that void, and to help educate people about what they would really need if a disaster were to strike.

-The product Schauf finally landed on has over thirty-five pieces — the majority of which he and his team had to assemble themselves.
+Schauf’s final product has over thirty-five pieces — the majority of which he and his team had to assemble themselves.
 “We put different batteries in the flashlight, and matches in the case — everything was super high touch,” Schauf says.

 “I thought if I have to drive around and sell them out of the back of my truck for a year, I will.
 But in two weeks they were gone.”

-The Seventy2 campaign raised $491,406 in total, or 1,649 percent of its funding goal.
+The Seventy2 campaign raised $491,406 in total, 1,649 percent of its funding goal.
 “We were the highest-funded survival product of all time, which was nice,” Schauf says.
-And then he realized it meant he (Schauf being the sole member of the team at that point) had to build 1,400 more orders.
+And then he realized it meant he (Schauf was the sole member of the Uncharted team at that point) had to build 1,400 more orders.
 “It got real very fast for one guy,” he quips.

 To help get those orders filled, Schauf brought in a few friends, who are still involved in the business today.
-Eric Janowak, Mike Escamilla, and Josh Anderson were now a part of the Uncharted Supply Company and between the four of them, they had a web developer, product designer, someone to look over contracts, and Schauf (who took the lead on the marketing side.
-“We were just grinding,” he says.
+Eric Janowak, Mike Escamilla, and Josh Anderson are now a part of the Uncharted Supply Company and between the four of them, they had a web developer, product designer, someone to look over contracts, and Schauf (who took the lead on the marketing side.

-All in, it’s been about 3 years since the inception of the product, yet the brand has seen tremendous growth.
+All in, it’s been roughly three years since the inception of the product, yet the brand has seen tremendous growth.
 Even the FBI, CIA, Nike, and Paypal have purchased the Seventy2.
 The brand sells 5- and 10-pack bundles to help outfit entire companies.
-With that growth, Schauf’s been able to take time to develop other gear that can help you survive disaster — everything from a hideaway jacket, to a car kit, to kits for families.
+With that growth, Schauf’s been able to take time to develop other gear that can help you survive disaster — everything from a hideaway jacket to a car kit.
 “We’re really looking at how you fill every moment of the day, because you never know what’s going to happen,” Schauf says.
 “The more prepared you are, the safer the world is.”

-That mentality has led to the launch of a variety of related survival products, including The Seventy2 Pro H-D ($190), a bug-out bag augmented with motorcycle-friendly features, and the much-anticipated Rapid Raft ($325), which weighs less than three pounds, inflates in seconds and supports up to 400 pounds.
-With more than two weeks still to go, this wondrous creation has already raised $173,990 — 869 percent of its funding goal — on Indiegogo and should begin shipping in November.
+That mentality has led to the launch of a variety of related survival products, including a two-person survival bag called The Seventy2 Pro ($500), and the much-anticipated Rapid Raft ($400), which weighs less than three pounds, inflates in seconds and supports up to 400 pounds.

 “Our brand is the buddy that will give you shit, but is also experienced and someone you trust.”